awsdocs/aws-java-developer-guide/doc_source/java-dg-exceptions.rst

 AmazonClientException
 =====================

-:java-api:`AmazonClientException` indicates that a problem occurred inside the Java client code, either while trying to send a request to AWS or while trying to parse a response from AWS.
+:aws-java-class:`AmazonClientException` indicates that a problem occurred inside the Java client code, either while trying to send a request to AWS or while trying to parse a response from AWS.
 :classname:`AmazonClientException` exceptions are generally more severe than :classname:`AmazonServiceException` exceptions and indicate a major problem that is preventing the